melina-diaz/melina-diaz.github.io/_posts/2026-04-11-News-Topic-Analysis.md

  <!--more-->

 <br>
-This project analyzes **108,000 news headlines** all from the 1st half of August 2020, and maps them into 1 vocabulary space, revealing how categories like **Science, Business, Entertainment, Health, Sports, World Events, and National Events** establish their own distinct linguistic territory.
+This project analyzes **108,000 news headlines** all from the first half of August 2020, and maps them into 1 vocabulary space, revealing how categories like **Science, Business, Entertainment, Health, Sports, World Events, and National Events** establish their own distinct linguistic territory.
 <br>
 <br>
 *This post contains a summary and interactive visualizations of the project.
 For the code and more in-depth explanations, please see [my Github](https://github.com/melina-diaz/NewsArticles).
 Thank you!*